okfn/opendatahandbook/guide/en/events/index.md

 * Open a facebook page for the event.
 * Use tools like [attending.io](https://attending.io) or [eventbrite](http://eventbrite.com) to keep information and registration for the event.
 * Create a hashtag for your event and tweet about it from your group twitter account
-* Blog about the event and publish it with other organisations in your area that can help you reach the crowd you are looking for.
+* Blog about the event and publish it with other organizations in your area that can help you reach the crowd you are looking for.
 * If you have time, create a video to promote the event

 #### Documenting